Archive for category 10:23

 The process is simple, and can be done via an online form: http://www.liverpooltalkshealth.info/homeopathy

-This is a rare and genuine opportunity for the skeptical community of Liverpool to have our say, and to make our opinions known.
+This is a rare and genuine opportunity for the skeptical community to have our say, and to make our opinions known.
 If we do not speak up now, then only homeopaths will contribute to the consultation and funding will likely continue.

 Please take 5 minutes to ensure the reputation of the NHS is not used to lend credibility to a system of alternative medicine that can offer no benefits to patients.
 Take the survey now >>